 Visual optimization on websites is the most important thing that directly affects the site loading speed.
 We have repeatedly said that optimizing images is super important!
 We have already published many blogs about images:

-In addition, now you can use our services at a reduced cost, just contact the web development agency.
+In addition, now you can use our services at a reduced cost, just contact the software development agency.

 What is WebP file?